gabrielrdw20/Real-Time-Voice-Cloning-Polish/README.md

 **THIS PROJECT**

 This project was created as part of a thesis in an engineering first degree program.
-The project is not intended for commercial use.
+It's not intended for commercial use.

 ****ORIGINAL SOURCE CODE****